zhiqingfeng/Information-Security-Course/Homework/H7_ReplacementAssignment.md

 Your replacement task h7 for missing the last week is: summarize two security releated conference videos (full length, about half an hour to an hour plus).
 You can find those on https://infocondb.org/con/ or Youtube channels of conferences like Disobey, RSA, Black Hat...
 Return as h7 laksu.

-1. **Summarize of Moritz Abrell - Phreaking 2.0 - Abusing Microsoft Teams Direct Routing**
+**1. Summarize of Moritz Abrell - Phreaking 2.0 - Abusing Microsoft Teams Direct Routing**

 Moritz Abrell is the IT security consultant and penetration tester.